Skip to main content

 Troubleshooting

-Workload can't fetch SVID
+Workload Cannot Fetch SVID

 kubectl get pods -n spire -l app=spire-agent